oswee/oswee/README.md

 - You [should not](https://github.com/bazelbuild/rules_go#can-i-still-use-the-go-command) run `go` tool from this repository.
   All Go and Protobuf dependencies should be handled by Gazelle.
+  All Go and Protobuf dependencies should be handled by Gazelle.
+All Go and Protobuf dependencies should be handled by Gazelle.
+  Gazelle.All Go and Protobuf dependencies should be handled by Gazelle.
+All Go and Protobuf dependencies should be handled by Gazelle.